European states 'complicit in CIA torture'

 The European Court of Human Rights (ECHR) said both countries had violated the European prohibition of torture.

-The existence of the so-called CIA "black sites" for interrogation - under so-called "secret rendition" - was kept secret for many years after 9/11.
+The existence of the so-called CIA "black sites" for interrogation - under the so-called "secret rendition" policy - was kept secret for many years after 9/11.

 Abu Zubaydah, a stateless Palestinian born in Saudi Arabia, is thought to have been al-Qaeda's chief recruiter in the 1990s, and later became a key organiser, linking Osama Bin Laden to other al-Qaeda cells.

 Saudi-born Abd al-Nashiri led al-Qaeda's operations in the Gulf region, according to US intelligence.
+He allegedly masterminded the attack on the USS Cole in Yemen in 2000, which left 17 dead.

 The ECHR ruling said Romania hosted a CIA prison in 2003-2005, where Abd al-Nashiri was subjected to "an extremely harsh detention regime".